Vlado Košić: Career

 He worked in the Archdiocese of Zagreb as a chaplain in Karlovac-Dubovac (1985–1988) and Zagreb-Špansko (1988–1990), and as pastor of Hrastovica (1990–1995) and Petrinja (1992–1995).
-Since 1995 he worked as an assistant at the Department of Dogmatic Theology at the Catholic Theological Faculty of the University of Zagreb.
-In 1997 he became senior assistant, and in 2003 assistant professor.
-Since January 25, 2001 Košić is a president of the Croatian Mariological Institute of the Catholic Theological Faculty of the University of Zagreb, a member of the Department of Christian east of the Institute of Ecumenical Theology and dialogue "Juraj Križanić" and the Society for history of the Archdiocese "Tkalčić".
+Since 1995, he worked as an assistant at the Department of Dogmatic Theology at the Catholic Theological Faculty of the University of Zagreb.
+In 1997, he became the senior assistant, and in 2003, the assistant professor.
+Since January 25, 2001, Košić is a president of the Croatian Mariological Institute of the Catholic Theological Faculty of the University of Zagreb, a member of the Department of Christian east of the Institute of Ecumenical Theology, and dialogue "Juraj Križanić" and the Society for history of the Archdiocese "Tkalčić".

 Pope John Paul II declared him the auxiliary bishop of the Archdiocese of Zagreb in 1998.
 He served as the Vicar General of the Archdiocese and Episcopal Vicar for the Sisak area.
-In the Croatian Bishops' Conference he serves as the President of the Commission "Justice and Peace" (Iustitia et Pax) and as the president of the Council for Ecumenism and Dialogue.
+In the Croatian Bishops' Conference, he serves as the President of the Commission "Justice and Peace" (Iustitia et Pax) and as the president of the Council for Ecumenism and Dialogue.
 Pope Benedict XVI appointed him as the first bishop of the Diocese of Sisak on 5 December 2009.